 There are other stories of the lives and experiences of our emerging leaders, scholars, and fellows.
+You

-You will get a glimpse into how the United Board has enriched their lives and how we have prepared these early-career academics and administrators to have greater impact than they could ever have imagined.
-Their stories are inspiring.
-Our Centennial celebrations, which you will read about in this issue, concluded with a flourish in June.
+Our Centennial celebrations, highlighted in this issue, concluded with a flourish in June.
 Over 300 alumni, friends, partners, and former staff joined our trustees and staff at a gala dinner in Hong Kong.
-I am grateful to all those who came from near and far to make our celebration so memorable.
-Special thanks must also be given to the university presidents and rectors who shared their hopes and vision about the future of higher education at the Presidents' Forum held during the celebrations.
+I am grateful to all who came from near and far to make our celebration so memorable, and to the university presidents and rectors who shared their hopes and vision about the future of higher education at the Presidents' Forum held during the celebrations.
+While the event celebrated our history, we recognize that higher education is entering a period of great disruption and change, and we must prepare ourselves for this unknown future.

 This issue of Horizons also includes our Annual Report for 2022-2023.
-I am pleased to report that we have emerged from the pandemic stronger financially, clearer in vision, and back up to full speed delivering programs and planning new initiatives. - We are able to do this because of your support.
-I am grateful to each one of you. - I am confident that together we have entered our second century ready for the challenges and opportunities that await us.
+I am pleased to report that we have emerged from the pandemic stronger financially, clearer in vision, and back up to full speed delivering programs and planning new initiatives.

+We are able to do this because of your support.
+I am grateful to each one of you.

+I am confident that together we have entered our second century ready for the challenges and opportunities that await us.

 Wishing you a blessed holiday season filled with hope, love, joy, and peace.

 A Lifetime of Fighting for Equality Ruth Daugherty's Legacy for the Church and the United Board